choulab/lab-website/content/join/blank.md

  css_class = ""
 +++

-We are always interested in highly creative and driven people with a strong background in chemistry, molecular biology, biochemistry, engineering, or computational biology.
+We are always looking for highly creative and driven people with a strong background in chemistry, molecular biology, biochemistry, engineering, or computational biology.
 We strive to create a collaborative and supportive environment for innovation.
 We prefer sharing, communication, and collaboration.
 Read below for our mentorship policy.<br><br>

 ## Postdocs